corbado/corbado-nodejs/README.md

 The [Corbado](https://www.corbado.com) PHP SDK provides convenient access to the [Corbado Backend API](https://api.corbado.com/docs/api/) from applications written in the PHP language.

+:warning: The Corbado Node.js SDK is commonly referred to as a private client, specifically designed for usage within closed backend applications.
+This particular SDK should exclusively be utilized in such environments, as it is crucial to ensure that the API secret remains strictly confidential and is never shared.

 :rocket: [Getting started](#rocket-getting-started) | :hammer_and_wrench: [Services](#hammer_and_wrench-services) | :books: [Advanced](#books-advanced) | :speech_balloon: [Support & Feedback](#speech_balloon-support--feedback)

 ## :rocket: Getting started